Emilio Platti was Italian and Belgian. Born in 1943, he died on October 25ᵗʰ, 2021 in Leuven (Belgium).

-From 1980 to 2010, he taught at KULeuven, at UCL (Louvain-la-Neuve), at US Thomas (Manila) and at the Catholic Institute of Paris.
-His teachings focus on the relationships between Christianism and Islam.
-He is now Professor Emeritus from KU Leuven.
-He gives courses and lectures in the field of Christian-Muslim relations.
+From 1980 to 2018, he taught at KU Leuven, at UCL (Louvain-la-Neuve), at US Thomas (Manila) and at the Catholic Institute of Paris.
+His teachings have focused on the relationships between Christianism and Islam.
+He was Professor Emeritus at KU Leuven.
+He has given courses and lectures in the field of Islamic-Christian relations.

-A member of IDEO, he stays in Cairo every year and takes part in the activities of the Institute.
-He published several books among which Islam… vreemd?
+He was a member of IDEO, and he stayed in Cairo every year to participate in the activities of the Institute and to continue research there.
+His books on Islam have been published in Dutch and translated into French and English among which Islam… vreemd?
 (Averbode, Leuven, 1996), Islam, van nature een vijand?
 (Averbode, Leuven, 2003), its English translation Islam, friend or foe?
 (Peeters, Louvain-Paris-Dudley, MA; W.B.
 Eerdmans, Grand Rapids, 2008) and L’islamisme (Fidélité, Paris-Namur, 2016).
-Between 2008 and 2015, he was the publishing director of MIDÉO.
+Between 2008 and 2015, he was the publishing director of MIDEO.

-Emilio Platti is a member of the Union of European Arabists and Islamicists, of the Belgian Society for Oriental Studies, and of the Centre for Interdisciplinary Research on Islam in the contemporary World (UCL).
-He is still in charge at the KULeuven, as a professor emeritus.
+Emilio Platti was a member of the Union of European Arabists and Islamicists, of the Belgian Society for Oriental Studies, and of the Centre for Interdisciplinary Research on Islam in the contemporary World (UCL).

 - Click here to download his bibliography.